 With so many holiday orders being shipped out in December, delivery drivers and other employees responsible for packaging, inspecting and transporting domestic and international deliveries are at a higher risk of injuries caused by lifting, carrying and lowering dozens or hundreds of deliveries and packages.

-Our workers compensation attorneys in California at Law Offices of Kropach & Kropach explain that there are quite a few things to consider before filing a lifting injury claim to seek compensation for your lost wages, injuries and other damages.
+Our workers compensation attorneys in Los Angeles at Law Offices of Kropach & Kropach explain that there are quite a few things to consider before filing a lifting injury claim to seek compensation for your lost wages, injuries and other damages.

 Since there are no federal and state laws regulating workplace lifting requirements in California, delivery services companies and individual employers must establish their own guidelines governing such requirements to prevent workplace injuries.